rkasale28/helper_bot/data/nlu.md

 - Please tell what all is required
 - What all is needed as of now?
 - Please tell what all is needed
+- What all is required?
+- What all is needed?
+- List all commodities that are required
+- List all commodities that are needed

 ## intent:requirements_commodity
 - Is [utensils](commodity) required?